Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Topological enrichment of Soergel modules

-\begin{remark} By construction, the maps in the complex of bimodules $F(\tilde{\sigma})$ are induced by maps between the spaces $\mathcal{F}(\tilde{\sigma}_{J_s})$, or Thom spectra of complex vector bundles over them, where $J_s$ represents sub-words of $\tilde{\sigma}$.
-This topological enrichment may be expressed as the following tautology:
+\begin{remark} By construction, the maps in the complex of bimodules $F_\bullet(\tilde{\sigma})$ are induced by maps between the spaces $\mathcal{F}(\tilde{\sigma}_{J_s})$, or Thom spectra of complex vector bundles over them.
+Notice also that our conventions are compatible with those in \cite{R}, and differ from the ones in \cite{K}.
+This difference is realized by an overall degree shift in degree in the definition of link homology (see theorem \ref{Linkinv}). \end{remark}